AI in banking

 AI-first is a business priority.
 Your board wants to use AI to drive growth.
 AI-native is the engineering reality that makes that strategy work.
 You can have an AI-first strategy and still fail because your architecture won't support it.

 Here's what happens when banks try to retrofit AI onto legacy infrastructure.
-They buy a chatbot and plug it into the website.
-They buy a separate fraud tool.
-They buy another tool for marketing personalization.
-Each tool has its own data model.
+They buy separate tools for different functions, each with its own data model.

 The architecture determines whether AI scales or stalls.
 Strategy alone won't get you there.